 Goosenecks State Park offers picnic areas, primitive camping, vault toilets, and an observation shelter.
 The views are outstanding and the night sky is expansive–great for photographers and stargazers!
 Note: No drinking water is available.
 There are no maintained trails.
 The park does not offer access to the river.

 Moab is the Mecca for all things mountain biking.
 With some of the best trails in the world (plus skydiving, hiking, canyoneering, rafting, and more), park it for a day or two and dive, literally, into the scene.

 In Utah’s south-central desert in the heart of red rock country, you’ll find a long “wrinkle” in the earth known as the “Waterpocket Fold”–a geologic monocline extending almost 100 miles.
-Capitol Reef may be one of the lesser-known National Parks in Utah, but it’s a hidden gem filled with colorful cliffs, deep canyons, massive domes, and towering arches, just waiting for you to discover it.
+Capitol Reef may be one of the lesser-known National Parks in Utah, but it’s a hidden gem filled with colorful cliffs, deep canyons, massive domes, and towering arches.
 With far fewer crowds, you’ll truly get a feel for what the earth might have been like millions of years before life appeared when nothing existed but earth and sky.

 Each year, over 1.5 million people visit Bryce Canyon, where wind, water, and time have eroded the National Park’s sandstone cliffs into spectacular geological formations and beautiful colors.
 Described correctly as a “Forest Of Stone,” this otherworldly landscape never fails to impress (even after what you’ve seen over the past few days of your trip!).